peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 <a name='H3DU.SurfaceEval_setAutoNormal'></a>
 ### H3DU.SurfaceEval#setAutoNormal(value)

-<b>Deprecated: In the future, this class may always generate
-normals, rendering this method unnecessary.
-You should use the "vertex" method, specifying an object that implements a method named "gradient".</b>
+**Deprecated: In the future, this class may always generate normals, rendering this method unnecessary.
+You should use the "vertex" method, specifying an object that implements a method named "gradient".**

 Sets whether this object will automatically generate normals rather than use the parametric evaluator